nystrom/rivo/docs/design.md

 Principal typing and coherence are the main issues here.
 The most specific type needs to be inferred.
+Since types are open, we can add more cases

 ### Core types